nuwave/lighthouse/docs/master/api-reference/directives.md

   This is only needed when the default model detection does not work.
   """
   model: String

   """
-  Set to `true` to use global ids for finding the model.
-  If set to `false`, regular non-global ids are used.
-  """
-  globalId: Boolean = false

-  """
   Specify the name of the relation on the parent model.